ISISComputingGroup/ibex_developers_manual/doc/iocs/tools/Labview-Remote.md

-# Labview Remote
+# LabVIEW Remote

-IOC to allow remote connection labview VI's via ISIS Remote Labview services.
+IOC to allow remote connection LabVIEW VI's via ISIS Remote LabVIEW services.

 ## Templates
 There are pre-existing templates that can be implemented via substitution files for doubles, buttons, strings, and enums.